Last updated on December 15, 2022

 Deadly Visit | Illustration by Scott Murphy

-Surveil is a keyword ability that lets you look at the top X cards from your library, and then you may choose to put any amount of them into the graveyard or at the top of your library in any order.
+Surveil X is a keyword ability that lets you look at the top X cards from your library, put any amount of them into the graveyard or on top of your library in any order.

 On top of this, if another card’s effect lets you look at more cards from your library while you surveil, those additional cards are added as part of the effect.
 This means you can put more cards into the graveyard.